ArtyomKozyrev8/ICMP_Ping_Monitor_True_CLI/README.md

 The program has TRUE CLI, which is similar to CMD or router CLI.
 The CLI is based on subprocess.Popen class.

-Note that the program can be used only in Windows OS and Unix (tested in Ubuntu 18.04 and Debian-9.8.0-amd64-xfce) now, but you can do some changes to try to use it in your OS.
+Note that the program can be used only in Windows OS and Unix (tested in Ubuntu 18.04, Debian-9.8.0-amd64-xfce, Debian 8, NAS ASUSTOR AS1002T) now, but you can do some changes to try to use it in your OS.

-The program was tested in Python versions 3.5 - 3.7
+The program was tested in Python versions 3.4 - 3.7

 Feel free to ask questions and give remommendations.
 Feel free to use the code in your projects or to to learn from.